Update: Republicans leading in South Coast state legislature races

-Republican Boomer Wright has a strong lead over Cal Mukumoto in the race to represent House District 9, while the state senate race between Dick Anderson and Melissa Cribbins for District 5 is too close to call, initial returns show.
+Republican Boomer Wright has a strong lead over Cal Mukumoto in the race to represent House District 9, while the state senate race between Dick Anderson and Melissa Cribbins for District 5 is too close to call, state results show.

 In an email less than an hour after the initial results, Wright's campaign declared victory in the race.